The Code of Professional Responsibility and Rules & Procedures

 The ABC Credential Holder shall not decline to accept a patient on any basis that would constitute illegal discrimination under federal law.
 ABC Credential Holders shall not engage in any harassing behavior or illegal discrimination of any kind.

-Except in unique and justifiable circumstances, as determined by the Committee in its sole discretion, the ABC Credential Holder shall not have consensual or nonconsensual sexual relations with a current or former patient of the ABC Credential Holder unless: (i) a consensual sexual relationship existed between the ABC Credential Holder and the patient prior to the provision of any Services; or (ii) the ABC Credential Holder has not provided any Services to the patient for a six month period preceding the beginning of the sexual relationship; or (iii) the ABC Credential Holder has not provided any Services for a six month period after the termination of the sexual relationship.
-The ABC Credential Holder shall not engage in, require or demand sexual relations with a patient incident to or as a condition of providing any Services.
+The ABC Credential Holder shall not have consensual sexual relations with a current or former patient unless the: (i) consensual sexual relationship existed between the ABC Credential Holder and the patient prior to the provision of any of the Services; (ii) the ABC Credential Holder has not provided any of the Services to the patient for six months preceding the beginning of the sexual relationship; or (iii) the ABC Credential Holder has not provided any of the Services for six months after the termination of the sexual relationship.
+The ABC Credential Holder shall not engage in, require or demand sexual relations with a patient incident to or as a condition of providing any of the Services.

 C3.15 — Sexual Relations with Key Third Parties Prohibited

-Except in unique and justifiable circumstances, as determined by the Committee in its sole discretion, the ABC Credential Holder shall not have consensual or nonconsensual sexual relations with a Key Third Party when such relations are based on the use or exploitation of trust, knowledge, influence or emotions derived from a professional relationship.
+The ABC Credential Holder shall not have consensual sexual relations with a Key Third Party when such relations are based on the use or exploitation of trust, knowledge, influence or emotions derived from a professional relationship.
 A Key Third Party is a person who is closely related to the patient and shall include, but not be limited to, spouses or partners, parents, siblings, children, guardians, caregivers.
 Each matter shall be evaluated on a case-by-case basis.
-Factors to be considered shall include: (i) the nature of the patient’s orthotic, prosthetic or pedorthic needs; (ii) the length of the professional relationship; (iii) the degree of the Key Third Party’s emotional dependence on the ABC Credential Holder; and (iv) the importance of the clinical encounter to the Key Third Party and the patient.
+Factors to be considered in connection with consensual secual relations with a Key Third Party shall include the : (i) nature of the patient’s orthotic, prosthetic or pedorthic needs; (ii) length of the professional relationship; (iii) degree of the Key Third Party’s emotional dependence on the ABC Credential Holder; and (iv) importance of the clinical encounter to the Key Third Party and the patient.

 Next Section